Adult Enrichment

 Conversational Italian II

-In Italian II, learn to talk about different activities you and your family participate in and how often, and to describe weather conditions, seasons, and special occasions and events.
-We also cover the vocabulary for emotions, and introduce the future tense.
-Italian II builds upon material covered in Italian I and, therefore, the completion of Italian I is recommended, but not required.
-Some previous knowledge of the Italian language is required in order to attend this course.
-No textbook.
+Learn to describe weather conditions, seasons, special occasions, events and activities you and your family participate in.
+Also, gain a better understanding of the vocabulary for emotions and learn about the future tense.
+The completion of Conversational Italian I is recommended but not required.
+Some previous knowledge of the Italian language is required to attend this course.

 6:30 to 9:30 p.m.